 Day 08: After breakfast, we gradually hike towards Rimbik (2286 m) through small villages of Ramam and Daragaon, then camp for the night.

 Day 09: After breakfast, we drive to Darjeeling and check into Hotel Windermere (AP).
 The rest of the day is at your disposal and free for shopping and at leisure.
-Overnight at hotel.
+Overnight at the hotel.

 Day 10: After breakfast, drive to Gangtok (1600 m/98 km/4 hours)